aztecrex/try-purescript-pux/README.md

 ## Workflow

 - start a dev server: `./run.sh`
-- build for deployment: `build.sh`
+- build for deployment: `./build.sh`
     - static files are put to `./build/`

 ## Notes